sinclairtarget/michel/README.md

 ## Model
 Michel builds a site by reading input files from these directories:

-`content`
-: Your website content / prose, written using MyST Markdown.
+`content`: Your website content / prose, written using MyST Markdown. or plain text.

 `site`
 : Your website HTML pages (templated using Go templating) and assets.